DGRV has been operating in Vietnam since the end of 1990s by providing support at all levels.

 Together with VCA and some provincial cooperative alliances – PCAs (DGRV is currently active in Hau Giang, Lam Dong, An Giang and Tra Vinh in the year of 2022), DGRV will assist to increase the institution´s capacity by a wide range of training classes.
 DGRV and its partners strongly believe that only with professional and skilled staff, VCA and PCAs can become a reliable partner and supporter for cooperatives, representatives of the low-income class and rural areas in Vietnam.

-With the outspread of the COVID-19-pandemic, we have also recognized the necessity of building up an e-learning platform.
+With the outspread of the COVID-19-pandemic, DGRV has also recognized the necessity of building up an e-learning platform.
 The first target group of this e-learning platform is the staff of VCA and PCAs to provide capacity building also in times of the crisis.

-After all, the long-term overall goal of the project is to strengthen the corresponding social system that is able to support the sector in the future, especially when Vietnam implements plenty of Free-Trade agreements that have been signed recently.
+After all, the long-term overall goal of the project is to strengthen the corresponding social system that is able to support the sector in the future.

 Some selected activities in the year 2022 are: